 To determine if a value exists in a range of cells, you can use a simple formula based on the COUNTIF function.
 In the example shown, the formula in D5 is: = COUNTIF ( rng , B5 ) > 0 where "rng" is the named range F4:F10.
 How this formula works...

-If you need to determine if a range or column contains specific text (a specific substring or partial text), you can use a formula based on the COUNTIF function with wildcards.
-In the example shown, the formula in D5 is: = COUNTIF ( rng , "*...
+To determine if a range or column contains specific text (a specific substring or partial text), you can use a formula based on the COUNTIF function and wildcards .
+In the example shown, the formula in D5 is: = COUNTIF ( rng , "*" & D5...

-To test a range and determine if it contains one of many substrings (partial matches, specific text, etc.) you can use use a formula that uses the COUNTIF wrapped in the SUMPRODUCT function.
-How the formula works All the hard work is done by the...
+To test a range and determine if it contains one of many substrings (partial matches, specific text, etc.) you can use use a formula based on the COUNTIF function nested in the SUMPRODUCT function .
+How the formula works All the hard work is done by...

 The SUMPRODUCT function multiplies ranges or arrays together and returns the sum of products.
 This sounds boring, but SUMPRODUCT is an incredibly versatile function that can be used to count and sum like COUNTIFS or SUMIFS, but with more...